canton7/c-name-style/README.md

 By default, the `kind` values which support pointers (see [Compatibility](#compatibility)) will match pointer and non-pointer types, e.g. `kind = variable` will match both `int foo` and `int* foo`.

-You can specify a `pointer` filter make a rule only match symbols which are pointers (or not!):
+You can specify a `pointer` filter make a rule only match symbols which are/aren't pointers:
   - `pointer = true`: Rule only matches pointers
   - `pointer = false`: Rule only matches non-pointers
   - `pointer = <n>` where `<n>` is an integer: Rule only matches pointers with a number of `*`'s equal to `<n>`

 Within a `rule`, the placeholder `${pointer-level}` will contain an integer specifying the pointer level, i.e. the number of `*`'s on the pointer.
 This lets you write rules such as:

 ```ini
 [Local variable pointers must start with p]